Your guide to starting as a FULL-TIME self-employed worker 👑

 Here you are : you are now your own boss, you are now full-time self-employed 🙏

-Being your own boss, of course, comes with all sorts of special rights and duties, you’ve heard about all of these before.
+Being your own boss, of course, comes with all sorts of special rights and duties, you’ve heard about all of this before.
 In this article, we’re going to dive into what this new legal status really means for you.

-Let’s first start to get some definitions straight-on: you’re a full-time self-employed, or self-employed as a main occupation when:
+You are a full-time self-employed, or self-employed as a main occupation when: